-ACA will evaluate "Outlier" locations and make the determination of whether the location should be served with fiber, an alternative technology, or removed from the Project Area to be served by a separate project as part of Round 2 while considering the most cost-effective way to ensure 100% coverage for all unserved and underserved locations in the State of Arizona.
+ACA will evaluate "Outlier" locations and make the determination of whether the location should be served with fiber, a reliable/ alternative technology, or removed from the Project Area to be served by a separate project while considering the most cost-effective way to ensure 100% coverage for all unserved and underserved locations in the State of Arizona.
 In the event that ACA determines alternative technologies best serve an outlier location, the corresponding project will then be deemed as an "Other Last-Mile Project" non-priority project and will be evaluated using the corresponding scoring criteria.